TheCrudClapper/TheCrudClapper/README.md

 - 👋 I'm TheCrudClapper a computer science student specializing in Business Application Programming.
 - 🎓 Computer Science student at WSB-NLU (3rd year), specializing in Business Application Programming.
-- 💻 Enthusiast of backend development, particularly in C# (MVVM, desktop applications).
+- 💻 Enthusiast of backend development, particularly in C#.
 - 🌐 Also exploring PHP for web development.
 - 🚀 Always eager to learn new technologies and tools.
 - 📧 [Email](mailto:wojciechmucha12@gmail.com)